 Jane Friedman, Writers' Advocate

 Jane Friedman is the editor and publisher of The Hot Sheet, an industry newsletter for authors.
-She previously worked for F+W Media and the Virginia Quarterly Review, and she's a New Modality Catalyst.
+She previously worked for F+W Media and the Virginia Quarterly Review.
 Here's a bit more about her.

 Tell us a bit about yourself.